alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 paper" or "the Uber paper", rather than "the paper by X & Y".
 Funnily enough,
 this blog is probably the biggest reputation boost I have.
 My [post about deep RL]({% post_url 2018-02-14-rl-hard %}) is still my most viewed post, and I'd like to think it helps get my foot in the door.
+In the end, what matters is influence on the research community, which is tied to citations but also acheivable via other means.

 My reputation would have probably been equal if I had gone to a PhD program, because I would have written for this blog either way, and evidently